browc1513/sMDT_fpga_arndt/Readme.md

 Here is a brief description of all of the design files.

-    TOP file: hex.vhd - brings all of the design files together. <ins> Many edits made in design files will also require edits to this file. <ins>
+    TOP file: hex.vhd - connects all of the design files to the outside world. <ins> Many edits made in design files will also require edits to this file. <ins>
     counter.vhd - Contains the logic for the coincidence counter displayer.vhd - Contains the code for the seven segment display controls UART_TX_CTRL.vhd - Contains the data transmitter logic